jmonloop/GeekshubsFSD_Pr03_battleGame/README.md

 * Random power-ups that improve weapon damage, increase health and even an xVision googles that allow players to damage the enemy still if he is hidden.
-* Drag and drop system to take the power-ups both mouse and touch system.
+* Drag and drop system to take the power-ups both by mouse and touch system.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr03_battleGame/master/assets/screenshots/powerup.jpg)